WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * this is **especially useful** when **wanting to grant other account permissions to invoke your function**

+- you can allow your function to be invoked by a given lambda service which originates from given account

+#### Firecracker

+- _Firecracker_ processes your lambdas I/O and network requests and sends them to the _Host kernel_

+* lives in a very limited guest envioriment

 #### Provisioned Concurrency

 - you have to have a **function version** or an **alias that DOES NOT point to \$latest** to turn it on.